onderic/onderic/README.md

 👋 Hi, I'm @onderic, a full-stack developer with expertise in both frontend and backend technologies.
 Here's an overview of my skills and experience:

-Frontend: Vue.js, HTML, CSS, and Tailwind CSS
+Frontend: Vue.js, Nuxt, HTML, CSS, and Tailwind CSS
-Backend: Python, Django and Django Rest Framework
+Backend: Python, typescript
-Database: PostgreSQL
+Database: PostgreSQL, mongodb
 I have a strong passion for creating dynamic and interactive web applications from end to end.
 I enjoy working on both the frontend and backend to bring ideas to life and deliver seamless user experiences.

 Currently, I'm actively seeking full-stack opportunities where I can utilize my skills and contribute to the development of robust and scalable applications.
 I'm open to collaborating with teams or taking on individual projects to create innovative solutions.